Rush Limbo doing more for America in a week than most people do their entire lives.

 That's what she said.

-She's a TV critic at Salon, and she likes this guy because he represents the rendering extinct of all white, all male institutions.
+She's a TV critic at Salon, and she likes this guy because he represents The rendering extinct of all white, all-male institutions.

 Whether it's late-night television or whether it's the presidency.

-The tenor of conservative criticism of the Daily Show is about to get very, very, very ugly, she writes.
+The tenor of conservative criticism of the daily show is about to get very, very, very ugly, she writes.

 This country spent years embroiled in a debate over whether an American citizen who became the president was really American.

-Well, what are we going to do to Trevor Noah?
+Or what are we going to do to Trevor Noah?

 Meanwhile, the left is the only people talking about this.

-The left are the only I didn't know the guy was biracial.
+I didn't know the guy was biracial.

 I didn't know he's from South Africa.

-I didn't know he had a black mother and a white father or vice versa until they told me.
+I didn't know he had a black mother and a white father or vice versa until they told me in the midst of passing their judgments on that.

 And now they're predicting that conservatives are going to be the ones that have the cows over it while they're in the process of giving birth to the cow over it.